JvitorS23/django-recipe-api-TDD/README.md

 ## Implemented tests:

-* Tests for all the models
+* Tests for all models
 * Tests for all endpoints
 * Authentication tests
 * Test image upload